I recently heard that Bernie Sanders described his views about God this way: “Everyone believes in the golden rule, and we call that God.”

 Jesus ultimately gave his life to His enemies, praying for their forgiveness as he hung on the cross: “Father, forgive them, for they do not know what they do.”
-Jesus claimed to be God, who “[left] His authority and glory behind to become a man”, he sacrificed himself to reconcile us to himself while we were still enemies to God to Himself.
+Jesus claimed to be God, who “[left] His authority and glory behind to become a man”, he sacrificed himself to reconcile us to himself while we were still enemies to God.

 Jesus was utterly unique in this aspect.
 While the value of the golden rule is universally recognized, in some form, it finds its fullest expression in the words and life of Jesus.

 Further, the golden rile is subservient to an even greater rule, which is to love God above all things.
-In we are only able to love because god first loved us;.
+We are only able to love because God first loved us;.
 (1 (John 4:19), and we are made in God’s image.
 Again, this is only true because God is a Person.
 God is not a rule.

 While the golden rule may be universally “true” in the sense of its value and importance, the rule, itself, is not God.
 The golden rule flows from the essence and character of God, which is love, and God demonstrated that character of love for us in Jesus.